Variscite cabochon from Palazuelos, Teardrop media thumbnails

 Hardness 3.5–4.5 Mohs — closed bezel setting recommended

 Treatment Untreated.
-Green color from native iron traces in the phosphate
+Green color due to native iron traces in the phosphate

-Piece type Unique piece — hand-cut
+Item type Unique piece — hand-cut

-This specific piece
+This particular piece

 How Palazuelos variscite is formed

-What mounting it works for
+What setting it works for

-• Closed bezel setting (925 silver or other precious metals) — recommended due to the 3.5–4.5 Mohs hardness; the closed bezel protects the entire perimeter from impacts and wear
+• Closed bezel setting (925 silver or other precious metals) — recommended due to 3.5–4.5 Mohs hardness; the closed bezel protects the entire perimeter from impacts and wear

 • Wire wrap — alternative for those who work with wire wrapping; fine wire gauge 0.6–0.8 mm to respect the phosphate's hardness